Myanmar government says case against Reuters journalists can proceed

 Zaw Htay said the journalists’ legal rights were being respected.
 “Your reporters are protected by the rule of the law,” he said.
 “All I can say is the government can guarantee the rule of law.”

-Asked on Mizzima Television what he would do for the detained journalists, Information Minister Pe Myint said: “When I know all the facts of the current case, I will work to do what I can.”

-Pe Myint is a former editor of the People’s Age in Yangon and was Wa Lone’s boss when the journalist worked at the paper in his first job as a reporter.

-The two journalists had worked on Reuters coverage of a crisis that has seen an estimated 655,000 Rohingya Muslims flee from a fierce military crackdown on militants in western Rakhine state.
+The two reporters had worked on Reuters coverage of a crisis that has seen an estimated 655,000 Rohingya Muslims flee from a fierce military crackdown on militants in western Rakhine state.

-The Ministry of Information said last week that they had “illegally acquired information with the intention to share it with foreign media”, and released a photo of the pair in handcuffs.
+The Ministry of Information said last week that the journalists had “illegally acquired information with the intention to share it with foreign media”, and released a photo of the pair in handcuffs.

 It said they were being investigated under the 1923 Official Secrets Act, which carries a maximum prison sentence of 14 years.